Pencalang

 Pencalang is a traditional merchant ship from Nusantara.
-Historically it was called as pantchiallang or pantjalang.
+Historically it was also written as pantchiallang or pantjalang.
 It was originally built by Malay people from the area of Riau and the Malay Peninsula, but has been copied by Javanese shipwrights.
 By the end of the 17th century this ship has been built by Javanese and Chinese shipbuilders in and around Rembang.
 However it was a popular choice for Balinese skippers followed by Sulawesian skippers.

 Etymology

 The word pencalang comes from Malay word, which has now been absorbed into Indonesian language, namely calang and mencalang, which means "to scout", "to recon", and "to peek".
 Therefore, pencalang can be interpreted as "a boat used for spying" or "recon boat".
 According to VOC glossarium, the Malay word pentjalang means "ship that was sent on the lookout", from the word tjalang which means "outlook" with added prefix pe(n)- as an equivalent to English suffix -or/-er.